JusticeShultz/MathX/README.md

 # MathX

 ## MathX is a generic math library built for use of simple math functions.
 This library supports basics including vector2's, vector3's & vector4's - each with their own operators and math functions to support them.
+Lines, curves, colors, vector operations, etc are also included for more complex functionality.

 ### Changelog: